Alton Towers: Towers Street

 Opened in 1986, Towers Street is the first area that visitors to the park encounter.
 Themed loosely as a town street, it leads to views of the gardens and the Towers across the lake in the distance.
 Along the pathway are the park's jumping frog fountains and a lawn where seasonal events take place.
 The first SkyRide station is located nearby, which is a 1048 m long cable car transport that opened in 1987, and was refurbished 2009.
-The monorail moves guests from the four on-site hotels and the water park to the theme park; it opened 1987 and was refurbished in 2008.
+The monorail moves guests between the park, and the accommodation, water park and car parks.
 In this area during the hour before the park's daily closure, departing guests are entertained by three people wearing police costumes, two of them riding Segway-like vehicles which play party music and the third standing with an old-fashioned megaphone that is unused, and a man riding a miniature ship while dressed as a sea captain.